Roman Catholic Diocese of Galway, Kilmacduagh and Kilfenora

-The Roman Catholic Diocese of Galway, Kilmacduagh and Kilfenora (Deoise na Gaillimhe, Chill Mhic Duaich agus Chill Fhionnúrach) is a Roman Catholic diocese in the west of Ireland.
+The Diocese of Galway, Kilmacduagh and Kilfenora (Deoise na Gaillimhe, Chill Mhic Duaich agus Chill Fhionnúrach) is a Latin Church diocese of the Catholic Church in the west of Ireland.
 It is in the ecclesiastical province of Tuam and is subject to the Metropolitan Archdiocese of Tuam.
 The deanery of Kilfenora, previously a diocese in its own right, lies in the ecclesiastical province of Cashel.
 The ordinary is Bishop Michael Duignan who was appointed on 11 February 2022.

 Geographic remit

 The geographic remit of the see includes the City of Galway, parts of the county of Galway and the northern coastal part of County Clare.
 Large population centres include Ennistymon, Oranmore and Oughterard.
 The cathedral church of the diocese is the Cathedral of Our Lady Assumed into Heaven and St Nicholas.

 Ecclesiastical history

 The diocese has its origins in the ancient monastery of Kilmacduagh and the Wardenship of Galway (1484–1831).
 Following the abolition of the Wardenship (see Edmund Ffrench) by the Holy See in 1831, the first Bishop of the new Diocese of Galway was appointed in the same year.